About Gordon Laing

 I’ve also really thrown myself into social networking and instead of just pushing automated links to my content, I spend several hours each day to personally write all my posts and actively engage with followers.

 I believe it’s the real-life tests, in-depth coverage, clean presentation, video broadcasts, podcasts, travel element, published books and social engagement which make Camera Labs unique in the world of photography publications.

 Today Camera Labs also remains almost entirely a one-man operation.
 I’m the photographer, writer, editor, publisher, marketing man and tea boy.
 Since each of my reviews can run to over 20,000 words across several pages I can only manage to cover the most important models, although I’ve increased the coverage of products by commissioning a number of freelance contributors.
 Most notably Ken McMahon, a former colleague on PCW magazine, now writes most of the entry-level camera reviews, drone author Adam Juniper handles the flying cameras, Ben Harvey collaborates with me on vlogging projects, while Camera Labs’ forum moderator Thomas delivers regular in-depth reviews of Nikkor lenses.

-None of this would be possible without your support, and Camera Labs is entirely funded by commission from sales at partner stores, sales of eBooks and good old coffee donations!
-So if you’re ever shopping at Amazon, B&H or Adorama (for anything at all!) please do click through to them first using the links on my reviews.
-Alternatively check out my selection of Cameralabs T-Shirts, my In Camera and Digital Retro books, or simply consider treating me to a cup of coffee at my favourite café via PayPal – you’ll see links to do this on every page, including clicking my face above!
+None of this would be possible without your support.
+Check out my selection of Cameralabs T-Shirts, my In Camera book, or simply consider treating me to a cup of coffee at my favourite café via PayPal – you’ll see links to do this on every page, including clicking my face above!